-- Establish guidelines for providers to understand their patients' medical histories as completely as possible, including reviewing the medical record and consulting about rare conditions.
-Ensure that surgical teams take a safety pause to confirm the patient, procedure, and anatomical site and laterality before the procedure begins.
-Also confirm that the planned procedure is the one to which the patient consented.
-Use a standardized properative checklist to identify patients with potential risk factors for surgical complications (e.g., the Strong for Surgery precentive checklists).
-Expand clinical training computing (e.g., e.g., and the surgical
+- Establish guidelines for providers to understand their patients' medical histories as completely as possible, including reviewing the medical record and consulting about rare conditions. - Ensure that surgical teams take a safety pause to confirm the patient, procedure, and anatomical site and laterality before the procedure begins.
+Also confirm that the planned procedure is the one to which the patient consented. - Use a standardized preoperative checklist to identify patients with potential risk factors for surgical complications (e.g., the Strong for Surgery preoperative checklists). - Expand clinical training opportunities (e.g., simulation to practice surgical techniques and coaching on technical, safety, and teamwork skills).